Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

-To this end, \ac{NTN} platforms must efficiently transmit/receive communication signals between \acp{UE}, gateways, \ac{BS}, and core networks.
+\acp{NTN} refers to the networks which are using satellites or uncrewed aerial platforms in various constellations as relay nodes or \acp{BS}.
+In general, \acp{NTN} (see Fig. \ref{fig:general_NTN}) include several key components, each playing a specific role in ensuring global, reliable communication.
+These components can be categorized into three main layers, namely space, aerial, and ground layers~\cite{hoyhtya2022sustainable}.
+The space layer comprises \ac{LEO}, \ac{MEO}, \ac{GEO} and even highly elliptical orbiting satellites, while the aerial layer consists of \ac{HAPS} and low-altitude \acp{UAV}.
+Satellites, \ac{HAPS}, and \acp{UAV} in this case are considered as network platforms, which carry the node able to facilitate communications.
+However, in certain use cases (for example, Earth observation satellites and \ac{HAPS} or delivery drones), they may serve as network terminals, i.e., connectivity consumers, providing no communication functionality.
+The ground layer typically includes infrastructure that interacts with the space and aerial layers, such as gateway stations, core networks, and data centers.
+Considering \ac{TN}-\ac{NTN} integration, the different layers can be combined together to provide better coverage, capacity, resilience, and flexibility compared to standalone deployments~\cite{wang2021potential}.
 The \ac{NTN} architecture, as defined by the \ac{3GPP} in \cite{TR38821}, supports two fundamental payload designs: transparent (or bent-pipe) and regenerative.
 In the transparent approach, the \ac{NTN} platform carries communication equipment that functions as a simple relay, forwarding signals without modification.
-In contrast, the regenerative architecture enables onboard signal processing at the \ac{NTN} platform, allowing the digital processing of the ---from \ac{PDCP} to \ac{PHY} layer--- to be performed directly within the platform.
+In contrast, the regenerative architecture enables onboard signal processing at the \ac{NTN} platform, allowing the digital processing of the --- from packet data convergence protocol (PDCP) to \ac{PHY} layer --- to be performed directly within the platform.
 These architectural choices impact key factors such as spectral efficiency, rate, latency, and overall system complexity, shaping how \acp{NTN} integrate with \acp{TN}.
-Building on this foundation, we can distinguish three main network components within the \ac{NTN} architecture: \begin{itemize} \item Platforms, which carry communication equipment and implement either a transparent or regenerative payload to relay or generate communication signals. \item Terminals, including direct \acp{UE} or specialized devices designed to interact with \ac{NTN} platforms. \item Gateways, which connect \acp{NTN}, e.g., satellites and \ac{HAPS}, to core networks, facilitating data flow between \acp{TN} and~\acp{NTN}. \end{itemize}
+Building on this foundation, we can distinguish three main network components within the \ac{NTN} architecture: (i) platforms, which carry communication equipment and implement either a transparent or regenerative payload to relay or generate communication signals; (ii) terminals, including direct \acp{UE} or specialized devices designed to interact with \ac{NTN} platforms; (iii) gateways, which connect \acp{NTN}, e.g., satellites and \ac{HAPS}, to core networks, facilitating data flow between \acp{TN} and~\acp{NTN}.